ASAP Rocky

-Rakim Athelston Mayers (born October 3, 1988), known professionally as ASAP Rocky (/ˈeɪsæp/ AY-sap; stylized as A$AP Rocky), is an American rapper, producer, actor, fashion designer and model.
-Born and raised in Harlem, he embarked on his musical career as a member of the hip hop collective ASAP Mob, from which he adopted his moniker.
-In August 2011, Mayers' single "Peso" was leaked online and began receiving radio airplay within weeks, propelling cloud rap into mainstream attention.
-He signed with Polo Grounds Music, an imprint of RCA Records in October of that year, and shortly after, released his debut mixtape, Live.
+Rakim Athelston Mayers (born October 3, 1988), known professionally as ASAP Rocky (Note: Taken from the ASAP Mob collective, it is short for Acronym Symbolizing Any Purpose) (/ˈeɪsæp/ AY-sap; stylized as A$AP Rocky), is an American rapper, record producer, actor, fashion designer, and model.
+Born and raised in Harlem, he embarked on his musical career as a member of the hip hop collective ASAP Mob, from which he adopted his stage name.
+In August 2011, Mayers's single "Peso" was leaked online and began receiving radio airplay within weeks, propelling cloud rap into mainstream attention.
+He signed with Polo Grounds Music, an imprint of RCA Records, that October and released his debut mixtape, Live.
 Love.
-A$AP (2011) to widespread critical acclaim.
+A$AP to widespread critical acclaim.

-Mayers' 2012 single, "Fuckin' Problems" (featuring Drake, 2 Chainz and Kendrick Lamar), marked his first entry—at number eight—on the Billboard Hot 100, received a nomination for Best Rap Song at the 56th Annual Grammy Awards, and preceded his debut studio album, Long.
+Mayers's 2012 single, "Fuckin' Problems" (featuring Drake, 2 Chainz and Kendrick Lamar), marked his first entry—at number eight—on the Billboard Hot 100, was nominated for Best Rap Song at the 56th Annual Grammy Awards, and preceded his debut studio album, Long.
 Live.
 A$AP (2013).
 A critical and commercial success, it debuted atop the Billboard 200 and received double platinum certification by the Recording Industry Association of America (RIAA).
 His second album, At.
 Long.
 Last.
 A$AP (2015), also debuted atop the chart and saw continued critical praise; its two lead singles, "Lord Pretty Flacko Jodye 2 (LPFJ2)" and "Everyday" (featuring Rod Stewart, Miguel and Mark Ronson), both received double platinum certifications by the RIAA, while its third, "L$D", was nominated for Best Music Video at the 58th Annual Grammy Awards.
-His third album, Testing (2018), debuted within the Billboard 200's top five and garnered over 2 billion streams worldwide, while his highly anticipated fourth album, Don't Be Dumb, is scheduled for release in 2025.
-Since his emergence in 2011, Mayers has accumulated over 17.5 billion streams for his music and 3.5 billion combined views on YouTube.
-As of 2025, Mayers remains one of the most popular rappers on Spotify.
+His third album, Testing (2018), debuted within the Billboard 200's top five, while his fourth album, Don't Be Dumb (2026), debuted atop the chart.